kenzdozz/firmenprojekt/README.md

 > `composer run-script migrate:down`

 ## Usage
+To start the app run
+> `composer run-script start`

-A GET request to `/` takes you to the app.
+On your browser, a visit to `http://localhost:8800/` takes you to the app.
+(You can change the port on composer.json).

 A POST request to `/create` with form data `company_name, company_id, bill_amount, bill_purpose, payment_date` creates a new record and returns a JSON response object with properties `status` response status code and `data` the newly created record.